Lecture: Caravaggio, una vita barocca

 In 2017, she was co-curator with Giovanni Sassu, of the exhibit Carlo Bononi.
 L’ultimo sognatore dell’Officina ferrarese, in Ferrara, and published the monographic series Caravaggio for the Italian Encyclopaedia Giovanni Treccani.

 Cappelletti has been guest curator for the past three years at the Jacquemart-André Museum in Paris to prepare the exhibit Caravage à Rome.
-Amis et ennemis.
+Amis et ennemis, currently on display at the museum.

 She is part of the managerial staff on the INCEPTION project – Inclusive Cultural Heritage in Europe through 3D Semantic Modelling, funded by the European Commission under the Horizon 2020 programme – Work Programme Europe in a Changing World.
 Inclusive, innovative and reflective Societies – Grant Agreement no. 665220.